 You are also given the option to add your sample coding solution.
 Sample code solutions are the ideal answer that you would expect from candidates.
-Adding sample code solutions allows storage of a solution for reference and helps us learn about your code conventions.
-(Don't worry, candidates will be able to see any sample code).
+Adding sample code solutions allows the storage of a solution for reference and helps us learn about your code conventions.
+(Don't worry, candidates will not be able to see any sample code).

-When adding a sample focus on code efficiency, elegance, and modularity.
+When adding a sample, focus on code efficiency, elegance, and modularity.
 Once you have finished adding the code, be sure to "Save Sample".